antonryoung02/AdditionalProjects/HostGPT/README.md

 # Version 1 of HostGPT

 I was surprised about the effectiveness of using OpenAI functions as information extractors, which made the while loop and question parsing/answering possible.
-It is however, too slow to work in a real-time phone call (4-8 seconds), and I really disliked GPT-3.5-turbo's outputs for this use case.
-In conversation, it was too repetitive and drawn out, and it wouldn't follow the function calling prompts.
+It is however, too slow to work in a real-time phone call (4-8 seconds per response).
+I didn't use GPT-3.5-turbo because I disliked its outputs for this use case.
+In conversation, it was too long and repetitive, and it wouldn't consistently follow the function calling prompts.
 This could probably be improved with better prompting and would be necessary to get speed improvements.

 This model is possibly generalizable to any QA interaction with definable objectives, but I have yet to try.